 Hook: Mustad 3906 size #12 & #14

 Thread: Veevus #16 or Uni-thread 8/0 Burnt Orange

 Abdomen: Awesome Possum Rusty Brown or dyed rust colored hare's mask

 Hackle: Starling feather

 Thread: Veevus or Uni-thread 8/0 darker color

 Tail: Partridge fibers

 Body: Dyed rusty orange Australian possum dubbing

-Tie the hen feather in first pointing forward.
-Tie in the tail, ribbing and dubbing.
+Tie the stem of the hen feather in first at the eye of the hook pointing forward.
+Then wrap the thread back to the bend of the hook and tie in the tail and dubbing loosely, wrap thread back and forth over dubbing.
 Place the thread at the back of the thorax section and wrap the hen hackle towards the back of the hook shank stopping when you reach the thread.
 Secure the feather tip with two thread wraps and snip off the tip of the feather.
 Wrap the thread forward through the hackle wraps up to the eye of the hook then whip finish the fly.
+The hen feather is meant to represent the wings of the drowned dun.
+Fish it flush in the film.

-For one type of my Hendrickson nymph patterns I use a barbless jig hook to get the fly down to the bottom fast.
-I also tie some Hendrickson nymph patterns on light wire hooks (no bead) to fish near the surface during emergence.
+I tie Hendrickson nymph patterns on both light wire hooks to fish near the surface during emergence and on heavy wet fly hooks to fish deeper before the hatch in the morning.
 The Hendrickson nymphs in northern Wisconsin trout streams are a darker rust color and sort of stout.
-These nymphs are in the drift squirming towards the surface and the trout are looking for something that is the right size, shape and color.
-Tying on legs and a separate wing case I do not feel is needed.
+These nymphs are in the drift wiggling towards the surface and the trout are looking for something that is the right size, shape and color.
+Imitating the legs are optional.
+You are basically tying Frank Sawyer's Pheasant Tail nymph pattern.